ricardoandre/kanoerp/kanoerp/README.md

 - Always remind Andre, at the end of a session, to (a) paste the finalized code into the matching NocoBase row and (b) commit the same change to this GitHub mirror, so the canonical source stays in sync with the live runtime.
+- Before writing SQL or a `belongsTo` payload against a table you haven't touched recently, fetch the schema file (§7) — don't assume field/relation names match the collection name (§4.1).

 ---

 ## 12. Footer

 Public repo: `github.com/ricardoandre/kanoerp`.
 Structure: `source_code/`, `jblock/`,
 `jsaction/` folders, mirroring the NocoBase row types above.
+Schema lives in a separate file — see §7.